5 amazing health benefits of yin yoga (and why you should make time for it right now)

 5. Make meditation a little easier

-I’ve been a student of yin yoga for the last 10 years and sharing the teachings for the last 4.
-I got introduced to yin yoga by Sarah Owen, Australia’s first and only Insight Yoga endorsed teacher based in Sydney.
-I studied further with her teacher, Sarah Powers (the founder and the director of Insight Yoga Institute) on multiple occasions including level 1 & 2 trainings, workshops & silent retreats.
-I have over 150 hours of specific training in the field of yin yoga and total of over 500 hours in yoga studies.
-I’m a Yoga Australia registered teacher for both adults & children and see myself as a lifetime student of yoga and this beautiful thing called life.
-I run classes, workshops, retreats on the Central Coast NSW and love making deeper connections with people through private yoga.
+She got introduced to yin yoga by Sarah Owen, Australia’s first and only Insight Yoga endorsed teacher based in Sydney.
+Chika studied further with her teacher, Sarah Powers (the founder and the director of Insight Yoga Institute) on multiple occasions including level 1 & 2 trainings, workshops & silent retreats.
+Chika has over 150 hours of specific training in the field of yin yoga and total of over 500 hours in yoga studies.